NGromann/SwiftHtmlPdf/README.md

 <field name="{name}"/>
 ```

-Using fields you can output text into the html document.
-Fields can also be placed in Regions.
-When a field is found in your template, SwiftHtmlPdf will call `valueForParameter(parameter: String, index: Int) -> String` of the current `PDFComposerDelegate`. `parameter` is the name if the field.
+Using fields you can output text into the HTML document.
+Fields can also be placed within Regions.
+When a field is found in your template, SwiftHtmlPdf will call `valueForParameter(parameter: String, index: Int) -> String` of the current `PDFComposerDelegate`. `parameter` will be the name of the field.

 ### Fill the template with data
 First create your model and implement ```PDFComposerDelegate```